MarijaBorisov/ngsi-tools/README.md

 ### License

-NGSI Connector API © 2019 Engineering Ingegneria Informatica S.p.A.
+NGSIBulkUpdater © 2019 Engineering Ingegneria Informatica S.p.A.

-NGSI Connector API is licensed under Affero General Public License (GPL) version 3.
+NGSIBulkUpdater is licensed under Affero General Public License (GPL) version 3.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.